Leo M Kerner

 ABOUT ME

-Hello, and welcome to my website!
-My name is Leo, and I am an entomologist.
-I investigate conservation biocontrol practices to manage insect pests and weeds in vegetable crops.
 I'm also passionate about helping people and the environment through my work.
 Over my career I have focused on three goals:

 -